anand0xff/fourieroptics_stsci/README.md

  - In particular, why is it that to first order, a tilt of the incoming wave (placing the star that needs to be suppressed off-center on the occulting focal plane mask) has no light leak through the coronagraph?
   - Why is it that a quadratic phase error in pupil - a focus phase error - creates what is in effect a faint (and slightly wider) version of the original non-coronagraphic PSF in the final coronagraphic image plane?
 Look at Eq.
 13, and Fing.
 3 in the [Aberration leak](https://ui.adsabs.harvard.edu/#abs/2005ApJ...634.1416S) paper.

+#### In class and after class:

+Low pass and high pass filters in imaging:

+  - Pupil (stop) filters out **high angular frequency** information in sky image (a.ka. resolution limit).
+A finite-sized pupil is a **low pass filter**  A point source is a delta function source in 2D sky angle space (eg RA, Dec).
+We only see lower angular frequency components through a finite diameter telescope.

+ -  Field stop in an image plane filters out **high spatial frequency** information in pupil.
+Simulate  Lyot plane intensity with a square hole in the preceding image plane in two cases: send through only three of the Airy rings, or 10 Airy rings).
+The field stop is a complement of a Lyot coronagraph's Focal Plane Mask, which lets all high spatial frequency pupil information through but removes the lowest frequencies through.

 ### Class 5 prep and in-class work